TheFauxDreamer/gamdl/README.md

 ## ⚠️ WIP Features
 These are in "active" development and in varying states of useability.
+(Check the branches for these features)

 - Apple Podcast Support
 - Download part of an Artists Discography